seyesij/Project1-Game/README.md

 -	Add levels; right now it just has 1 level.
 -	Add a local storage for high scores
 - Add some animation
+- Add a way to move to the next song once the player gets the right answer